juxor/afaq/markdown/secH5.md

 clear, as is the fact it was considered the orthodox position within social- democracy.

-If Draper was right, then Lenin would have taken the opportunity to attack Stalin's article and express the alternative viewpoint Draper was convinced he held.
+If Draper were right, then Lenin would have taken the opportunity to attack Stalin's article and express the alternative viewpoint Draper was convinced he held.
 Lenin, however, put pen to paper to **praise** Stalin's work, noting _"the splendid way in which the problem of the celebrated 'introduction of a